coderking1/first-python-progs-on-git/README.md

 # first-python-progs-on-git
-#these are a collection of programs that I wrote and like, I update them daily.
+#these are a collection of programs that I wrote and like, I update them weekly.